ParisaMokhtariHesari/myR_code_Racial-disparity_breast-cancer/README.md

 # Ethnoracial Disparities in Breast Cancer Treatment Time and Survival: A Systematic Review With a DAG-based Causal Model

-This repository contains the R code used for the paper:
+This repository contains the R code used for the paper [Mokhtari Hesari, P. (2025).
+Causal Mediation Analysis of Time-to-Event Data in the Context of Intersectionality in Breast Cancer.]:
 "Ethnoracial Disparities in Breast Cancer Treatment Time and Survival: A Systematic Review With a DAG-based Causal Model."

 ## Abstract